 One example of a known RAT exploit is Poison Ivy.
 This RAT infiltrates the device using malicious email attachments and exploiting flaws.
 Poison Ivy has keylogging capabilities.
 Attackers might also use this RAT as a proxy server to maintain anonymity while browsing the web.

-Back Orifice is also a popular RAT.
+- Back Orifice: This is also a popular RAT.
 This RAT has been in existence since 1998.
 Hackers initially built this RAT as a proof-of-concept tool to exploit flaws in the Windows operating system.

 How to Detect Remote Access Trojans